Loading...

 Stay Hydrated

-Drink plenty of water throughout the day.
-Proper hydration can help with the regulation of blood sugar levels.
+Drink plenty of water throughout the day, as adequate hydration can help your body manage blood sugar levels more effectively.

 healthspan-mbl